konflux-ci/architecture/ADR/user-specified-tokens-build.md

   upload their token.
 * The build-service and the integration service do not need to be able to read the contents of all secrets in all namespaces.
 * If a user wants to configure a secret on multiple workspaces (i.e. for integration tests), they will need to set the secret multiple times, even if the content is the same.
+* The user would have CRUD permissions on `Secrets` in her workspace.

 ## Out-of-scope